Who Within the Family Can Sue When Another Family Member Was Injured?

 When a Family Member Is Injured By An Accident, Children May Be Subjected to More Chores.
 Parents May Need to Do More Errands.
 A Spouse May Experience Reduced Intimacy and Companionship.
 These Uninjured Family Members With Indirect Affects May Sue the Person Who Caused the Injury.

-Helpful Guide to Understanding the Law Regarding a Right to Sue When a Close Family Member is Injured
+Understanding the Right to Sue When a Family Member is Injured By the Tortious Conduct of Another Person

 Although this right of action seems obvious and logical where the most serious of accidents have impacted family members, section 61 of the Family Law Act also applies to smaller cases including matters proceeding within the Small Claims Court.
 The right of action is provided by section 61(1) and includes rights for both immediate family members as well as some extended family members whereas such states: